berna1995/htb-writeups/README.md

 ## Disclaimer

-:warning: :rotating_light: This writeups that I do here are for educational purpose only, you should not try to attack or enumerate any system unless you're explicitly authorized to.
+:warning: :rotating_light: This writeups that I do here are for educational purpose only, you should not try to attack or enumerate any system unless you're explicitly authorized by the system owners to conduct a system-penetration test.
+Under no circumstances will I will be held responsible or liable for any damage caused by actions learned using informations contained in this public repository.